-Are You a Victim of a Nightclub Shooting?
+Are You a Victim of a Bar or Nightclub Shooting?

 The number of shootings in the U.S. is increasing at an alarming rate.
-One of the deadliest shootings in recent memory occurred at a Florida nightclub in June of 2016, which killed at least 49 people and left dozens more injured.
+One of the deadliest shootings in recent memory occurred at a Florida nightclub in June 2016, killing at least 49 people and left dozens more injured.

 Who Is to Blame for Damages Caused by a Nightclub Shooting?